angelalonso/skrik_backend_android/README.md

 #cp skrik.conf /etc/apache2/sites-available/skrik.conf
 #ln -s /etc/apache2/sites-available/skrik.conf /etc/apache2/sites-enabled/skrik.conf

-You might then want to modify that file to your needs.
+- You might then want to modify that file to your needs.
 If this is the only web you'll be serving, you might as well want to do the following cleanup:
 # rm /etc/apache2/sites-enabled/000-default.conf

 - Load the Database structure and user privileges
 #myql -u root -p < skrik.sql

+- Rename settings.py.edit_me into settings.py, then edit it to change paths and set passwords...
+#mv skrik/settings.py.edit_me skrik/settings.py
+#vim settings.py

 cp apache2.conf apache2.conf.orig